backerman/bradackerman.com/content/posts/bsd-cloudy-vpn.md

 Unlike other operating systems, the necessary IPsec functionality is part of OpenBSD's base system; we'll install HAProxy for later, though.
 (And also vim, but that's optional.)
-We'll also set up `doas` with a configuration equivalent to DigitalOcean's default `sudo`---permit users in `wheel` to run commands as root without a password, because user accounts don't need them (and disabling `ssh` password-based login completely negates the Rumpelstiltskin attack[^1a]).
+We'll also set up doas with a configuration equivalent to DigitalOcean's default sudo---permit users in `wheel` to run commands as root without a password, because user accounts don't need them (and disabling ssh password-based login completely negates the Rumpelstiltskin attack[^1a]).